Brand website: http://imuto.net/

 What products do iMuto sell?

-Although iMuto’s main focus are consumer based power banks, they also produce accessories like usb cables, carry cases, screen protectors (and the list goes on).
+Although iMuto’s main focus is consumer-based power banks, they also produce accessories like USB cables, carry cases, screen protectors (and the list goes on).

 The most interesting product that I’d love to test is their 185Wh/50,000mAh portable power generator.
 This thing is huge and will even power a mini-fridge.
 I’ve found that most certainly the higher you go with lithium-ion powered, the more chance there is for something to go wrong.
 Reports so far have been very optimistic and this could be the way of the future.
 Keep an eye on this space!